Photo & Design by Ed Mehler

 Our meetings are open to the public so bring a friend!

-In additional to great information, there will rose talk, fun, friendship, food and DOOR PRIZES!
+In additional to great information, there will be rose talk, fun, friendship, food and DOOR PRIZES!

 The Indianapolis Rose Society is hosting Eloisa Garza.
 Eloisa is in charge of the gardening program at the Plainfield Correctional facility, where inmates are provided with satisfying work, marketable skills and an opportunity to grow fresh food.
 Also, John Hefner will present a session on fall care and overwintering roses.
 All of our meetings are open to the public!
 Come and join us to hear about this wonderful gardening program!